-These proofs may contain color figures.
-Those figures may print black and white in the final printed book if a color print product has not been planned.
-The color figures will appear in color in all electronic versions of this book.

-- p0235 The hint of elder abuse, the psychosocial information, was noted in the records from the very first day.
+The hint of elder abuse, the psychosocial information, was noted in the records from the very first day.
 Along the development of the trajectory, details of elder abuse and complicated troublesome family dynamics were increasingly discovered and documented in the records.
-Compared to other trajectories, in which the explicitness and accountability of the psychosocial issues in the records were limited, psychosocial issues were at the core of this trajectory and this was reflected in the records. - p0240 This is a very special trajectory that highlights the complexity of the emotional work in some cases of medical care.
+Compared to other trajectories, in which the explicitness and accountability of the psychosocial issues in the records was limited, psychosocial issues were at the core of this trajectory and this was reflected in the records.

+This is a very special trajectory that highlights the complexity of the emotional work in some cases of medical care.
 Several issues are of note.
 First, it is stunning that how many details related to psychosocial issues that the MH team investigated and documented in the record.
-Furthermore, the attending pushed very hard on this case to get all parties involved; otherwise, Mrs. Smith might have been just treated as a normal "dementia patient fall" case. - p0245 Second, as described in the story, there are many clinical personnel (e.g., ED doctors, MH team, nurses, social workers, practice management coordinators, and the primary care physician) and several social services (e.g., APS, county sheriff, and nursing home) involved in this trajectory.
+Furthermore, the attending pushed very hard on this case to get all parties involved; otherwise, Mrs. Smith might have been just treated as a normal "dementia patient fall" case.

+Second, as described in the story, there are many clinical personnel (e.g. ED doctors, MH team, nurses, social workers, practice management coordinators, the primary care physician) and several social services (e.g., APS, county sheriff, nursing home) involved in this trajectory.
 Each of them had their specific role in solving medical issues (perhaps simple in this case) and social issues (extremely complicated).
-The hospital clinicians described their work and their understanding of the case in e-Care in real time.
+The hospital clinicians described their work and their understanding of the case in eCare in real-time.
 Information sharing was very intensive, as a coordination to collectively investigate the issue and solve the problem.
-In this case, the medical work of care was marginal (i.e., treating bruises), but the information work was at the very core of the entire trajectory. - p0250 Third, the patient and family members, who were fighting among themselves, were noncooperative with doctors and social services, and they complicated the trajectory by not being able to provide or by attempting to hide information.
+In this case, the medical work of care was marginal (i.e. treating bruises), but the information work was at the very core of the entire trajectory.

+Third, the patient and family members, who were fighting among themselves, were non-cooperative with doctors and social services, and they complicated the trajectory by not being able to provide, or by attempting to hide information.
 However, the information was pieced together collectively, and the doctors tried to write the consequences of each step in the records.
-In this case, e-Care was able to satisfy the needs of the clinical workflow and work representations in this case. - p0255 This case showed how the medical team, when they felt it appropriate, would document the psychosocial information for a patient.
+In this case, as mentioned, the eCare system effectively supported information sharing and coordination among various clinical groups in real-time.
+Indeed, eCare, regardless of other significant usability issues, was able to satisfy the needs of the clinical workflow and work representations in this case.

+This case showed how the medical team, when they felt it appropriate, would document the psychosocial information for a patient.
 Clearly, this case was unusual.
-It highlights, nonetheless, the emphasis on the doctors' sense of "appropriateness" in determining when to document.
+It highlights, nonetheless, the emphasis on the doctors' sense of 'appropriateness' in determining when to document.
 We turn to a discussion of this next, as well as design implications from our study.

-6. DISCUSSION
+DISCUSSION